piti-diablotin/agate/README.md

   * Phonon density of states
   * Phonons band structures (if tdep from abinit is available)

-  Ans some phonon related capabilities:
+  And some phonon related capabilities:
 - Visualize indivual or combined mode(s)
   - Extract dominant **q** vectors
   - Extract indivual mode amplitude